<<<<< JOB DESTRUCTION NEWSLETTER No. 1989

 Investigations of the Food and Drug Administration and the United States

 Postal Inspectors.
-Assistant United States Attorney Jason H. Cowley served
+Assistant United States Attorney Jason H. Cowley

 as prosecutor for the government.